pkgit123/solutions-architect-notes/README.md

 ### Patterns:
 * Communications style as explanatory and curious (Phil Tetlock)
-* Understands technical trade-offs about customer requirements and technology capabilities
+* Understands technical trade-offs about different possible approaches
+* Take time to understand details (who, what, when, where, how, why)
-* Invest time and money where fixed problems stay fixed in the future
+* Invest time and money so that fixed problems stay fixed in the future
+* Customize solutions based on customer requirements and technology capabilities
+* Spend appropriate time exploring new technology solutions

 ### Anti-Patterns:
 * Communications style as confirmatory (Phil Tetlock)